Emilie Schenkl

 Schenkl met Bose in 1934, and the two formed a romantic relationship while she worked for him as a secretary.
-She later became the mother of their daughter Anita Bose Pfaff during Bose's stay in Germany from 3 April 1941 until 8 February 1943.
+She later became the mother of their daughter Anita Bose Pfaff during Bose's stay in Nazi Germany from 3 April 1941 until 8 February 1943 where Bose sought support from the Nazi leadership for his goals of Indian independence.
 Following his departure from wartime Europe for Southeast Asia, Schenkl and her baby daughter were left without economic support.
 (Note: "It may be understandable, even admirable, that Bose made the decision to rank the project of national liberation above his family life at that juncture.
 However, Bose left Schenkl and their newborn child to fend for themselves in war-time Europe with nothing more than a Bengali letter addressed to his elder brother Sarat, asking him to look after his wife and daughter if he failed to see the end of the journey — a monumental act of irresponsibility as a father if not husband.
 He had been trying to leave for East Asia since the previous year, and knew of his impending fatherhood much of that time.)
-Bose, who thereafter tried to oppose British rule in India militarily with Japanese patronage, died in a plane crash soon after the Japanese surrender in August 1945.
+Bose, who thereafter tried to oppose British rule in India militarily with support from Imperial Japan, died in a plane crash soon after the Japanese surrender in August 1945.

 In 1948, Schenkl and her daughter were met by Bose's brother Sarat Chandra Bose and his family in an emotional meeting in Vienna.
 In the post-war years, Schenkl worked shifts in the trunk exchange and was the main breadwinner of her family, which included her daughter and her mother.